AlexAegis/rx_bevy/contributing.md

 ### Creating New Operators

-Operators usually have 4-5 files besides `lib.rs`:
+Operators usually have at least 4-5 files besides `lib.rs`:

 - `foo_operator.rs` The Operator implementation, which is responsible of creating a subscriber.